sbhavy/AgentFuzz/README.md

    * afl_python_mutator.py: The Python bridge connecting AFL++ to the LLM corpus.

    * setup-commands.sh: Automates system config and starts the fuzzing session.

+## NOTE

+As is the case with most software, even software fuzzers themselves can have bugs!
+So, if you do end up finding something funny, feel free to ping me.